 Embedded AI refers to the integration of artificial intelligence capabilities into physical devices or automated systems.
 It involves the inclusion of specific hardware and software components to perform AI tasks directly on the device, without the need for a connection to external resources.
 For instance, autonomous cars are equipped with embedded AI to make real-time decisions, voice recognition devices use embedded AI to process commands locally, etc.

-INTEGRATED AI (INTEGRATED AI)
+Integrated AI (integrated AI)

 Integrated AI refers to the integration of AI algorithms or features into applications, software, or systems.
 Integrated AI can operate locally, but it can also be connected to external resources.
 Unlike an embedded AI, a system with integrated AI can make calls for additional calculations external to the device.
 In mathematical terms, embedded AI is strictly included in integrated AI.
 For example, many mobile apps use integrated AI to provide personalized recommendations.
 There are also photo filters relying on integrated AI.
-This is the case, for example, with Adobe's integrated AI, Firefly [5].
+This is the case, for example, with Adobe’s integrated AI, Firefly5.

 In short, embedded AI integrates artificial intelligence into autonomous physical devices, while integrated AI focuses on integrating AI algorithms into software or systems, whether they are used locally or by connecting to external resources.

-Edge computing [6] somewhat makes the transition between embedded AI and integrated AI.
+Edge computing6 somewhat makes the transition between embedded AI and integrated AI.
 Indeed, it is a computer architecture where data is processed at the edge of the network, as close as possible to the original source.
 Thus, it is a way through which AI can perform data processing without transferring information over long distances.

 Edge computing meets current challenges in terms of managing large databases.
 It allows us to move beyond the traditional computing concept, which relies on an ever-growing data center, and to overcome bandwidth limitations, latency issues, and unpredictable network disruptions that can pose problems, faced with the exponential growth of data to be processed.
+The peripheral architecture of Edge computing meets this challenge in that it moves some storage and computing resources outside the data center to bring them closer to the data source and limit exchanges.

 Edge computing is what allows us to go beyond integrated AI and bring about embedded AI.